6 Travel Companies For The Impact-Minded Globe Trotter

 For the Love of Travel

-Perfect for solo jetsetters (80% of travelers go alone, 70% of which are women), For the Love of Travel is all about slowing down and embracing “slow travel” for hustling Millennials, especially creatives and entrepreneurs.
+Perfect for solo jetsetters (80 percent of travelers go alone, 70 percent of which are women), For the Love of Travel is all about slowing down and embracing “slow travel” for hustling millennials, especially creatives and entrepreneurs.
 For every person that joins a trip, FTLO partners with Plant With Purpose to plant 10 trees to offset travel’s carbon footprint.

-Weekenders around the continental US include a LA wine country rendezvous to Paso Robles, learning how to throw a tomahawk and horseback ride in Denver, while international backdrops include the “bush camps” of South Africa or the candy-colored houses of Scandinavia.
-Hang on tight to the handrails: travel around town usually takes place vis-a-vis public transportation, a more conscious option that puts urban sustainability first.
+Weekenders around the continental US include learning how to horseback ride in Denver or spending four days eating your way around Mexico City, while international backdrops include the “bush camps” of South Africa or the candy-colored houses of Scandinavia.
+Hang on tight to the handrails: Travel around town usually takes place vis-a-vis public transportation, a more conscious option that puts urban sustainability first.

 If you’re interested in collecting a few more passport stamps through altruistic travel on a professional level, flock together with other birds of a feather through the Impact Travel Alliance (previously Travel+SocialGood); this nonprofit coalition was born out of the UN’s +SocialGood initiative to transform the travel industry to solve pressing issues like poverty and inequality.

 Don’t forget to also pack responsibly, consider eco-friendly housing options (or donating to a local charity while you book a hotel with Wander or KindTraveler), and even string along thoughtfully-designed luggage like Away’s blush suitcases (the company actively partners alongside nonprofit Peace Direct to improve humanitarian efforts in conflict zones).

 Feeling the travel bug?
 Let us know in the comments if you’ve had any memorable impact-minded travel experiences, or what’s next on your bucket list!